-A number of industries, including insurance and freight railroads, are expressly granted immunity by statute from application of the antitrust laws.
+A number of industries, including insurance and freight railways, are expressly granted immunity by statute from application of the antitrust laws.
 Separately, implied immunity exists where application of the antitrust laws would be 'repugnant' to a 'pervasive' federal regulatory scheme, as for instance with the sale of securities.
 The state action doctrine similarly exempts actions taken pursuant to a state regulatory scheme, whether such an action was taken by the state itself or by non-state actors with delegated authority to act or regulate anticompetitively.
 Finally, certain activities and agreements related to labour and collective bargaining are exempt.

-Federal statutes give some regulatory agencies the exclusive right to set rates for the utilities they regulate, including railroads and providers of electricity.
+Federal statutes give some regulatory agencies the exclusive right to set rates for the utilities they regulate, including railways and electricity suppliers.
 These rates are often based on market data submitted by the utilities themselves.
-The filed rate doctrine both protects consumers by mandating that only the agency-set rate may be charged, and seeks to avoid conflict between different branches of government by protecting such rates from collateral challenge by consumers under antitrust law.17 Strictly speaking, because this bar applies only to private suits for damages, and not to government antitrust suits or to private suits for injunctive relief, the filed rate doctrine is not an immunity but simply a limitation on damages.18 The filed rate doctrine will not bar private suits where the agency-set price would have been different but for the submission of incorrect data by the regulated entity.19
+The filed rate doctrine both protects consumers by mandating that only the agency-set rate may be charged, and seeks to avoid conflict between different branches of government by protecting such rates from collateral challenge by consumers under antitrust law.
+Strictly speaking, because this bar applies only to private suits for damages, and not to government antitrust suits or to private suits for injunctive relief, the filed rate doctrine is not an immunity but simply a limitation on damages.
+The filed rate doctrine will not bar private suits where the agency-set price would have been different but for the submission of incorrect data by the regulated entity.

-Noerr-Pennington, named after two Supreme Court cases,20 is a judge-made doctrine that attempts to harmonise the goals of competition policy with the First Amendment rights
+Noerr-Pennington, named after two Supreme Court cases, is a judge-made doctrine that attempts to harmonise the goals of competition policy with the First Amendment rights of private citizens under the US Constitution.
+Noerr-Pennington limits enforcement of the antitrust statutes against certain acts that attempt to influence government processes, including various forms of lobbying, statements made in litigation and submissions to regulatory agencies.
+The implications of Noerr-Pennington for cartels would seem to be

-13 Credit Suisse Securities (USA) LLC v.
+Credit Suisse Securities (USA) LLC v.
 Billing, 551 US 264 (2007) (underwriters of Securities and Exchange Commission-regulated securities have implied immunity from the antitrust laws).

-14 Parker v.
+Parker v.
 Brown, 317 US 341 (1943).

-15 See Patrick v.
+See Patrick v.
 Burget, 486 US 94 (1988); FTC v.
 Phoebe Putney Health System, Inc, 568 US 216 (2013) (finding that, in application of the standard set forth in Town of Hallie v.
 City of Eau Claire, 471 US 41 (1985), immunity will attach to anticompetitive conduct undertaken pursuant to a state's regulatory scheme when the state has foreseen and implicitly endorsed the anticompetitive effects as consistent with its policy goals, and that Georgia's grant of general corporate powers to hospital authorities does not include permission to use those powers anticompetitively).

-16 See Norris-LaGuardia Act, 29 USC Sections 52 and 105 (2006); Connell Constr Co Inc v.
+See Norris-LaGuardia Act, 29 USC Sections 52 and 105 (2006); Connell Constr Co Inc v.
 Plumbers & Steamfitters Local Union No. 100, 421 US 616 (1975).

-17 See Keogh v.
+See Keogh v.
 Chicago & NW Ry, 260 US 156 (1922).